tschallacka/spigot-vpncontrol/README.md

 ## VPN CONTROL ##

 Denies entry to people who use VPN, unless they are put on a whitelist.
-This plugin requires a mysql database.
+This plugin requires a mysql/mariadb database.

+#Creating a mysql/mariadb database on linux or the windows linux subsystem
 ```
 sudo su root